 To sum up, think about this analogy for a while.
 If you needed to transport goods to your customers, would you build your own trucks from scratch by trial-and-failure?
-Would you maintain the trucks, upgrading to more powerful engine when needed?
-And would you in addition take care of the development of the truck drivers’ skills according to the changing road regulation, in all the geographical areas you operate in?
+Would you maintain the trucks, upgrading to a more powerful engine when needed?
+And would you, in addition, take care of the development of the truck drivers’ skills according to the changing road regulation, in all the geographical areas you operate in?

 I am quite sure that the answer to all of these questions is ‘no’ and that you would have bought all of this as a service – as modern companies tend to favor support processes as services.
 Why should the conclusion be any different if we switch the manufactured goods in this scenario into payments?

 Jukka Sallinen is cash management domain expert with a strong hands-on background from international and complex payment factory and SWIFT projects.
 Previously Jukka has been working in various R&D roles, focusing on bank and ERP integrations and security topics.
 Jukka holds a Master of Science degree in software engineering and data security.

 Read more blog posts about Global Bank Connectivity

 How to Achieve Cash Management Excellence, part 1: Cash Visibility